UK trade: December 2025

 Our UK trade figures are produced using country of dispatch, which records imports as coming from the country dispatching the shipments.
 However, trade figures can also be produced using country of origin, as is used by the Department for Energy Security and Net Zero (DESNZ).
 Users should be aware of the different accounting methods used and the resulting differences across trade figures.

-Monthly trade in services data are taken from quarterly trade in services data and split across the months within that quarter through estimation.
+Monthly trade in services data are taken from quarterly trade in services data and are split across the months within that quarter through estimation.
 In months where we have a full quarter's data, we revise previous estimates of monthly values within that quarter.

 Strengths and limitations